USS Kearsarge Conducts Flight Operations

-251204-N-EG735-1437 ATLANTIC OCEAN – (Dec.
-4, 2025) Sailors, assigned to the Wasp-class amphibious assault ship USS Kearsarge (LHD 3), re-fuel a CH-53K King Stallion, assigned to U.S. Marine Heavy Helicopter Squadron (HMH) 461, during flight operations, Dec.
-4, 2025.
+251206-N-EJ492-1001 ATLANTIC OCEAN – (Dec.
+6, 2025) A U.S. Navy MH-60S Sea Hawk, assigned to the Sea Combat Squadron (HSC) 26, conducts flight operations on the Wasp-class amphibious assault ship USS Kearsarge (LHD 3), Dec.
+6, 2025.
 Kearsarge is currently underway conducting Basic phase certifications.
-Photo was edited for operational security.
-(U.S. Navy photo illustration by Mass Communication Specialist Seaman Apprentice Chase McDaniel)
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Dylan Spears)

 |Date Taken: